cais-lab/revelionn/docs/_build/html/_sources/intro.rst.txt

 ------------

 The recommended way of using the library is to copy the contents of the ``revelionn`` folder of the repository to your project.
+The required Python version is 3.9.
 Install all the necessary missing dependencies for RevelioNN.
 In order to do so, you may want to run:

 .. code-block:: shell